KIS02/balance-game/README.md

 ### 3. Previous Selection Check

-- Shows the option previously selected by the logged-in user.
+- Shows the user's previously selected option only when it is different from the option currently selected.
 - Displays previous selection information based on the server response.
-- Allows users to check their past choice through the previous selection button in the result modal.
+- Allows users to compare their current choice with their past choice through the previous selection button in the result modal.

 ### 4. Comment Feature